 News John Rigas should get ‘compassionate release’ from prison, feds say John J. Rigas enters court a day after a jury found him guilty on 18 of the 23 charges he faced, including bank fraud, which carries a maximum sentence of 30 years, on July 9, 2004 in New York City.
-Photo Credit: Getty Images / Spencer Platt By Newsday staff Updated February 19, 2016 6:52 PM Print Share fbShare Tweet gShare Email Federal prosecutors in Manhattan on Friday called for the “compassionate release” of former cable television mogul John Rigas from prison because the one-time Adelphia Communications owner is suffering from terminal cancer.
+Photo Credit: Getty Images / Spencer Platt By Newsday staff Updated February 19, 2016 6:52 PM Print Share fbShare Tweet Email Federal prosecutors in Manhattan on Friday called for the “compassionate release” of former cable television mogul John Rigas from prison because the one-time Adelphia Communications owner is suffering from terminal cancer.
 Rigas, 91, was given a sentence of 15 years for looting Adelphia, of Coudersport, Pennsylvania.
 The government said he has bladder cancer that has metastasized to his lungs and is expected to live less than six months.
 He is due to be released in January 2018.
 Lawyers for Rigas had requested early release in December.
 U.S. District Judge Kimba Wood must sign off on it.
-By Newsday staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Newsday staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.